 Where no reliable estimates can be made, a disclosure is made as a contingent liability.
-A disclosure for a contingent liability is also made when there may be a possible obligation or a present obligation, but probably will not require an outflow of resources.
+A disclosure for contingent liability is also made when there may be a possible obligation or a present obligation, but probably will not require an outflow of resources.

 Contingent assets are not recognized in financial statements.
 A contingent asset is disclosed where an inflow of economic benefits is probable.
-If it is virtually certain that an inflow of economic benefits will arise, the asset and related income are recognized in the period in which the change occurs.
+If it is virtually certain that an inflow of economic benefits will arise, the assets and related income are recognized in the period in which the change occurs..

 iii).
-Property, Plant and Equipment:
+PROPERTY, PLANT AND EQUIPMENT: